Visa and Status Information

 • A short letter explaining how you fund yourself & proof (tuition receipts, scholarships, bank statements etc.)

-• Updated Certificate of Enrollment with date of end of studies (available on myRU or from your academic coordinator)
+• Updated Certificate of Enrollment with date of start and end of studies (available from your academic coordinator)

 • Updated Grades Transcript (available on myRU)

-• Proof of residency in Israel (rent contract or confirmation from Reichman dorms)
+• Proof of accommodation in Israel (rent contract or confirmation from RU dorms)

 • Original Birth certificate (unless you have provided it previously to the Ministry of Interior)